Overview

 Causes

 • B cells.
-B cells are a type of lymphocyte that fights infection by producing antibodies to neutralize foreign invaders.
-Most non-Hodgkin's lymphoma arises from B cells.
-Subtypes of non-Hodgkin's lymphoma that involve B cells include diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma and Burkitt lymphoma.
+B cells are a type of lymphocyte that fights infection.
+B cells make antibodies against foreign invaders.
+Most non-Hodgkin lymphoma arises from B cells.
+Subtypes of non-Hodgkin lymphoma that involve B cells include diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma and Burkitt's lymphoma.

 • T cells.
-T cells are a type of lymphocyte that's involved in killing foreign invaders directly.
-Non-Hodgkin's lymphoma occurs much less often in T cells.
-Subtypes of non-Hodgkin's lymphoma that involve T cells include peripheral T-cell lymphoma and cutaneous T-cell lymphoma.
+T cells are a type of lymphocyte that kills foreign invaders directly.
+Non-Hodgkin lymphoma happens much less often in T cells.
+Subtypes of non-Hodgkin lymphoma that involve T cells include peripheral T-cell lymphoma and cutaneous T-cell lymphoma.

 Risk factors

-Some factors that may increase the risk of non-Hodgkin's lymphoma include:
+Factors that may raise the risk of non-Hodgkin lymphoma include:

 • Infection with certain viruses and bacteria.
-Certain viral and bacterial infections appear to increase the risk of non-Hodgkin's lymphoma.
-Viruses linked to this type of cancer include HIV and Epstein-Barr infection.
-Bacteria linked to non-Hodgkin's lymphoma include the ulcer-causing Helicobacter pylori.
+Certain infections seem to raise the risk of non-Hodgkin lymphoma.
+Viruses linked to this type of cancer include HIV and Epstein-Barr virus.
+Bacteria linked to non-Hodgkin lymphoma include the stomach ulcer-causing bacterium Helicobacter pylori.

 • Chemicals.
-Certain chemicals, such as those used to kill insects and weeds, may increase your risk of developing non-Hodgkin's lymphoma.
-More research is needed to understand the possible link between pesticides and the development of non-Hodgkin's lymphoma.
+Certain chemicals, such as those used to kill insects and weeds, may raise the risk of non-Hodgkin lymphoma.
+More research is needed to find the possible link between pesticides and non-Hodgkin lymphoma.

 • Older age.
-Non-Hodgkin's lymphoma can occur at any age, but the risk increases with age.
-It's most common in people 60 or over.
+Non-Hodgkin lymphoma can happen at any age.
+But it's most common in people 60 or older.

 Connect with others like you for support and answers to your questions in the Blood Cancers & Disorders support group on Mayo Clinic Connect, a patient community.